Let’s go to Stone Town!

 We started with Stone town.
 It’s the historic city center of Zanzibar.
-It’s now a world heritage site because of his carved wooden doors and the corals blocks use to build the houses.It has also a rich history and culture with Indian, Arab and British influence, that gave a unique atmosphere to Stone town.
+It’s now a world heritage site because of his carved wooden doors, and the coral’s blocks use to build the houses.It also has a rich history and culture with Indian, Arab and British influence, that gave a unique atmosphere to Stone town.

-It was a slave market place that has been rebuild into a garden after the end of the slave trade
+It was a slave marketplace that has been rebuild into a garden after the end of the slave trade

 At night it becomes a popular street food market where locals and tourists gather

 It’s located near the House of Wonders.
 The tallest and most significant building of Stone town built in 1883 by Sultan Bin Said.
 It was the first building to have electricity and an elevator in the region at that time.